 But are legacy preferences justified as a necessary evil to raise financial resources for colleges and universities?
-As a percentage of private donations, alumni giving is indeed substantial, totaling \$8.7 billion in fiscal year 2008, accounting for 27.5 percent of private giving and coming in just behind foundation giving (of \$9.1 billion).35 (As a percentage of overall university budgets, by contrast, alumni donations account for just 5.1 percent of total expenditures at leading universities.36) While in theory legacy preferences go to all alumni equally, most people assume that giving counts in the weight provided such preferences.37 One official at a highly selective institution told Golden that the university grants a larger preference to alumni donors.
+As a percentage of private donations, alumni giving is indeed substantial, totaling \$8.7 billion in fiscal year 2008, accounting for 27.5 percent of private giving and coming in just behind foundation giving (of \$9.1 billion).
+(As a percentage of overall university budgets, by contrast, alumni donations account for just 5.1 percent of total expenditures at leading universities.)
+While in theory legacy preferences go to all alumni equally, most people assume that giving counts in the weight provided such preferences.
+One official at a highly selective institution told Golden that the university grants a larger preference to alumni donors.
 Because the cost of educating a student exceeds tuition, all students can be thought of as "trough drinkers."
 He said, "Just because you drank at a trough that others filled does not entitle your child to drink at the same trough.
 There are trough-fillers and there are just drinkers.
-Those two people are treated differently."38

-Having said that, the research connecting legacy preferences and alumni giving is remarkably thin, and new research raises serious questions about the link.
+Those two people are treated differently."37 raises serious questions about the link.
 Golden begins by noting that several colleges and universities that do not employ legacy preferences nevertheless do well financially.
-Caltech, for example, raised \$71 million in alumni donations in 2008, almost as much as the Massachusetts Institute of Technology (MIT, \$77 million), even though MIT, which does provide legacy preference, is five times the size and has many more alumni to tap.39 Berea College, in Kentucky, favors low-income students, not alumni, yet has a larger endowment than Middlebury, Oberlin, Vassar, and Bowdoin colleges.
-And Cooper Union in New York City does not provide legacy preference, but has an endowment larger than that of Bucknell, Haverford, or Davidson.40 In terms of school quality, it is intriguing to note that, among the top ten universities in the world in 2008, according to the widely cited Shanghai rankings, are four (Caltech, the University of California at Berkeley, Oxford, and Cambridge) that do not employ legacy preferences.41
+Caltech, for example, raised \$71 million in alumni donations in 2008, almost as much as the Massachusetts Institute of Technology (MIT, \$77 million), even though MIT, which does provide legacy preference, is five times the size and has many more alumni to tap.
+38 Berea College, in Kentucky, favors low-income students, not alumni, yet has a larger endowment than Middlebury, Oberlin, Vassar, and Bowdoin colleges.
+And Cooper Union in New York City does not provide legacy preference. but has an endowment larger than that of Bucknell, Haverford, or Davidson.
+In terms of school quality, it is intriguing to note that, among the top ten universities in the world in 2008, according to the widely cited Shanghai rankings, are four (Caltech, the University of California at Berkeley, Oxford, and Cambridge) that do not employ legacy preferences.40